-“Instead of aiming for extra points in ESG or sustainability ratings and disclosures listings, we need to be encouraging the truth.
+Organisations must change how they approach net zero and the wider remit of sustainability and embrace transparency and honesty.
+If all of the claims being made were true, the world would be in a much better place than what we see today.
+Instead of aiming for extra points in ESG / Sustainability Ratings and Disclosures we need to be encouraging the truth.
 The reality is that any organisation can hire a consultant who will maximise their score in key disclosures, such as CDP.
-But the reality is this is often an over-inflated view of action being taken.
-We need to understand where organisations are, on their journey to net zero, and work together to achieve our goals rather than trying to outscore each other."
+Still, the reality is an over-inflated view of action being taken.
+We need to understand where organisations are on their journey to net zero and work together to achieve our goals rather than trying to outscore each other.

-“Due to the nature of our industry, we're always going to face intense scrutiny, and rightly so.
-The oil and gas industry has a legacy of being a "dirty" one, so we will always be criticised no matter what we say.
-This is why I think it's so important that we are open and transparent.
+Due to the nature of our industry, we're always going to face intense scrutiny, and rightly so.
+The oil and gas industry has a legacy of being a "dirty" one, so we will always be criticised no matter what we say, which is why I think it's so important that we are open and transparent.
 There are a lot of bold claims that are made within the industry and, sadly, a lot of greenwashing too.
-So instead of making these unachievable commitments, we have analysed all the variables to conclude that 2040 is a more realistic target for Kent to achieve net-zero emissions.”
+So instead of making these unachievable commitments, we have analysed all the variables to conclude that 2040 is a more realistic target for Kent to achieve net-zero emissions.